 - Externships create awareness about the company in colleges and universities.
 It is a helpful way for new companies to generate conversations about their brand.
 That’s the reason why so many new companies are giving externship opportunities.

 - Companies get to look at a wide range of potential hires.
 That’s because externships are shorter than internships.
-A couple of programs exposes them to a range of talented freshers.
-They can pick the best among them to hire soon.
+A couple of programs exposes them to a range of talented freshers, and they can pick the best among them to hire soon.

 - Companies sometimes treat externships as part of their recruitment.
 They can spot quick learners among students.
 One can think of it as stages of the interview process.